An object that communicates to the system how you intend to use audio in your app.

 An audio session acts as an intermediary between your app and the operating system—and, in turn, the underlying audio hardware.
-You use an audio session to communicate to the operating system the nature of your app’s audio without detailing the specific behavior or required interactions with the audio hardware.
-This behavior delegates the management of those details to the audio session, which ensures that the operating system can best manage the user’s audio experience.
+You use an audio session to communicate to the operating system the general nature of your app’s audio without detailing the specific behavior or required interactions with the audio hardware.
+You delegate the management of those details to the audio session, which ensures that the operating system can best manage the user’s audio experience.

-All iOS and tvOS apps have a default audio session that comes preconfigured as follows:
+All iOS, tvOS, and watchOS apps have a default audio session that comes preconfigured with the following behavior:

-In iOS, setting the Ring/Silent switch to silent mode silences any audio being played by the app.
+In iOS, setting the Ring/Silent switch to silent mode silences any audio the app is playing.

-When the app plays audio, any other background audio is silenced.
+When the app plays audio, it silences any other background audio.

-Although the default audio session provides useful behavior, it doesn't provide the general audio behavior you need when building a media playback app.
+Although the default audio session provides useful behavior, it generally doesn’t provide the audio behavior a media app needs.
 To change the default behavior, you configure your app’s audio session category.

-AVAudio.
+AVAudio is the one that playback apps most commonly use.
 This category indicates that audio playback is a central feature of your app.
 When you specify this category, your app’s audio continues with the Ring/Silent switch set to silent mode (iOS only).
-With this category, your app can also play background audio if you're using the Audio, AirPlay, and Picture in Picture background mode.
+Using this category, you can also play background audio if you’re using the Audio, AirPlay, and Picture in Picture background mode.
 For more information, see Enabling Background Audio.